The {1,k} Density Hierarchy

 done

 Algorithm.
 The kernel enumerates all continued fractions with by DFS over the CF tree.
 Each node corresponds to a convergent ; children are formed via for each , pruning when .
-Reachable denominators are marked in a global bitset (1.25 GB for , one bit per integer).
+Reachable denominators are marked in a global bitset (one bit per integer: 1.25 GB for , 12.5 GB for ).
+FLOP counts are not reported because the DFS tree depth varies per prefix (typical max depth 40–180); wall-clock timing per pair is the meaningful performance metric.
 The CPU generates prefixes to depth 4—12 (depending on and ), then launches one GPU thread per prefix for the remaining DFS.
 Bit-marking uses atomicOr for thread safety.
 After GPU completion, the CPU counts marked bits.

 Timing per pair (NVIDIA B200, CUDA 12.8, nvcc -O3 -arch=sm_100a):